How Samsung's Galaxy Tab S3 compares to the Apple iPad Pro and Google Pixel C

 With all due respect to the Google Pixel C, the new Samsung Galaxy Tab S3 is one of the best Android tablets we've seen.
 The slim 9.7-incher stands out next to the Pixel C and Apple iPad Pro 9.7, with a luxe all-glass back that feels divine, albeit a bit smudge-prone.
 Additionally, it's the first HDR-ready tablet with an insanely vivid screen for watching video.

 What's not to like?
 Well, Samsung hasn't revealed the price yet.
-That means we don't know exactly how it the Galaxy Tab S3 stacks up against its best competition, the iPad Pro 9.7 and the Google Pixel C. So far, the Galaxy Tab S3 looks like a media consumption monster that should be a worthy follow up to the Samsung Galaxy Tab S2, previously the best Android tablet for watching video.
+That means we don't know exactly how the Galaxy Tab S3 stacks up.
+So far, the Galaxy Tab S3 looks like a media consumption monster that should be a worthy follow-up to the Samsung Galaxy Tab S2, previously the best Android tablet for watching video.

 HDR-ready

-It's not a huge deal (unless you're HDR-obsessed), but it is an edge over the iPad Pro 9.7 and Pixel C. All three tablets have comparably spectacular screens otherwise, but the Samsung is the only one that can handle HDR video.
+That's not a huge deal unless you're HDR-obsessed, but it is an edge over the iPad Pro 9.7 and Pixel C. All three tablets have comparably spectacular screens otherwise, but the Samsung's is the only one that can handle HDR video.

 Smart speakers

-Let's be honest: tablets aren't well-known for their audio quality.
-All three tablets have stereo speakers on both left and right edges, but the Samsung Galaxy Tab S3 takes the audio experience a step further.
+Let's be honest: Tablets aren't well known for their audio quality.
+All three of these tablets have stereo speakers on both left and right edges, but the Samsung Galaxy Tab S3 takes the audio experience a step further.

 We have yet to try this out to see how big of a difference it makes, but combined with its HDR-ready screen, the Galaxy Tab S3 is shaping up to be the cutting-edge portable movie theater to get.